 Create a humidity tray to provide a moist and stable environment for your plant.
 If the surrounding saturation is too low or the heat too high, its leaves may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.

-Fertilise once every two weeks in the growing months, and monthly during winter.
-It's recommended to use Citrus Feed as it provides the best blend of essential nutrients for quality growth; including nitrogen for its foliage and potassium for the development of its fruits.
-This feed is widely available at lots of garden centres in the forms of drip-feeders, bottled concentrates and 'ready-to-pour' fertilisers.
-Never apply a 'ready to use’ product into the soil without a pre-water first, as it may cause root-burn and yellowed leaves.
+Fertilise once every four waters in the growing months before reducing this to every sixth drink during the autumn and winter.
+It's recommended to use 'Citrus' feed as it provides the best blend of essential nutrients for quality growth; including nitrogen for its foliage and potassium for the development of its fruits.
+This feed is widely available at lots of garden centres in the forms of drip-feeders, bottled concentrates and 'Ready-to-Pour' fertilisers.

 Matured specimens (six years +) will eventually bloom in the spring or summer when its previous dormancy period has been served well during the autumn and winter.
 As ukhouseplants has been challenged many times on this subject, we've created an acronym to help you through this process; SHORT.